 The 0.9-mile trail to Landscape Arch is flat, making it easy for everyone.
 Your reward is the delicate Landscape Arch, the longest arch in North America.
 You can’t approach the arch (ever since a bunch of rock fell off of it in 1991), but there are plenty of fun rocks to scramble around and it would make a perfect “stop and snack” spot with the kids.

 From here, more difficult trails head off in to Devils Garden, should any of your party feel like more of a challenge.
+I have seen kids in Devils Garden, but be forewarned: while most of the trail is not difficult hiking, there are a couple spots where you must traverse slickrock, and I wouldn’t personally take any of my elementary schoolers in there.

 Pine Tree Arch